PokemonAutomation/About/README.md

 ### What do we do differently?

-While most automation is entirely Arduino or microcontroller based, we take it to a new level.
+While most automation is entirely Arduino or microcontroller based, we have taken it to a new level.
 We connect the microcontroller to a PC to utilize the full computing potential of a modern computer.
 This allows us to perform visual recognition of the display and make gameplay decisions the same way a human player would.

 This has allowed us to automate every single shiny hunt in Pokémon Sword/Shield as well as a good portion of the newer games.